yuchild/course_repo/README.md

 # Course Outline
 This is the outline for the course.
 Each row represents a day, readings are to be completed before class on the given day.

-The [nighly readings](notes/readings.md) are maintained in a separate file.
+The [nightly readings](notes/readings.md) are maintained in a separate file.
 Many students find it useful to read ahead a bit on the weekends.

 * __Day:__ Day of the Week
 * __Repo:__ The repo contains the day's exercise(s).
 You should be able to complete this in the time allotted (you will not have access until the day of).